 It is a technique used to collect, classify and record quantitative and qualitative data with similar characteristics in an organized manner, and through collecting and organizing the data, teams that are responsible for improving the process can analyze the data easily; which helps in identifying the problems in the process and making the appropriate improvements.

 The aforementioned seven basic quality tools help in addressing different concerns in an organization.
-Therefore, use of such tools should be a basic practice in the organization in order to enhance the efficiency.
-Trainings on these tools should be included in the organizational orientation program, so all the staff members get to learn these basic tools.
+Therefore, the use of such tools should be a basic practice in the organization in order to enhance efficiency.
+Training on these tools should be included in the organizational orientation program, so all the staff members get to learn these basic tools.

 There are several quality management courses and certificates for better management.
 Here are the Quality management courses provided by Bakkah: